Uchumi Supermarkets: List of Branches in Kenya

+The current CEO is Lawrence Ngao Who fought for the comeback and has make uchumi known through various activities including corporate and digital marketing with Edwin Kiplimo being the head of marketing uchumi supermarkets.

 Closure of non-Kenyan stores

 In June 2015, Uchumi fired its chief executive officer and chief financial officer at the time, for "misconduct and gross negligence".
 In July 2015, the company hired a Nairobi-based consulting firm to probe employee theft at the retail chain.
 In August 2015, a new CEO was hired.
 In October 2015, the store chain closed down all its stores in Uganda and Tanzania, citing unprofitability.
 In the process, 900 former employees were laid off in both countries, of whom 400 were in Uganda.